 As mentioned, for the third edition of this title, we're going to stick with the magazine site.
-The difference is, it's been almost 4 years since the original design was created (eons in internet years) and it's time for an update that reflects today's newest web standards, design aesthetics and not to mention all the very cool capabilities that HTML5, CSS3, jQuery and WordPress 3.3 have to offer!
+The difference is, it's been almost four years since the original design was created (eons in internet years) and it's time for an update that reflects today's newest web standards, design aesthetics and practices.

-I've talked to our wonderful, (albeit hypothetical) "client" at OpenSource Magazine and this is what I was told:

-They love the "print magazine feel" but it does need a "post 2010" update.
-This time around, they're hoping for something a little less "Martha Stewart" and a little more "Wired" magazine.
+But the design of the magazine needs a "post 2010" update.
+This time around, we need something a little less "Martha Stewart" and a little more "Wired" magazine.

-While sticking with the print magazine table of contents feel for the homepage.
-Our client has also been noticing all sorts of neat and helpful interface elements that attract and draw a reader's attention, like animated slideshows, and high contrasting, large and useful footers for example.
-They're of course hoping we can incorporate some of those elements into the site.

 For those of you reading this title for the first time, here's a look at what the previous edition's design looked like: